Enrique Barzola: Bellator MMA

 On 11 August 2021, it was announced that Barzola signed a multifight contract with Bellator.

 Barzola made his promotional debut against Darrion Caldwell on January 29, 2022, at Bellator 273.
 He won the bout via ground and pound TKO in the third round.

 Barzola was scheduled to face Josh Hill on April 22, 2022, at Bellator 278.
 Due to the pull out of two fighters from the Bellator Bantamweight World Grand Prix due to injuries, the bout was changed to a wild card qualifier for one of the spots in the tournament.
 Due to Covid, Hill had to pull out of the bout and was replaced by Nikita Mikhailov.
 He won the bout in dominant fashion via unanimous decision.

 Barzola faced Magomed Magomedov in the quarterfinals of the Bellator Bantamweight World Grand Prix on June 24, 2022, at Bellator 282.
 He lost the bout via guillotine choke in the fourth round, losing for the first time via stoppage in his career.

 Barzola faced Juan Archuleta on October 1, 2022, at Bellator 286.
 At weigh ins, the bout was moved to a catchweight of 141 pounds.
 In a fast-paced bout, Barzola lost the bout via unanimous decision.

 Barzola faced Érik Pérez on March 10, 2023, at Bellator 292.
 He won the fight by unanimous decision.

+Barzola faced Jaylon Bates on August 11, 2023, at Bellator 298.
+He won the fight via unanimous decision.

+PFL

+In his PFL debut, Barzola faced Ádám Borics on April 19, 2024 at PFL 3 (2024).
+He lost the bout via unanimous decision.

+Barzola next faced Timur Khizriev at PFL 6 (2024) on June 28, 2024, losing the fight via unanimous decision.

+Barzola faced Tyler Diamond on August 23, 2024 at PFL 9.
+He won the fight by unanimous decision.